make21/trih-vault/docs/PRD-Search.md

 ## 1. Product Snapshot

 **Goal**
-Deliver a single omnibox (“Global Search”) that lets mobile users quickly jump to episodes, series, and canonical People/Places/Topics entity pages without leaving the deterministic, static-first architecture of the Explorer.
+Deliver a single omnibox (“Global Search”) that lets mobile users quickly jump to episodes, series, and canonical People/Places/Topics entity pages without leaving the deterministic, static-first architecture of the Vault.

 **Success Metrics (first 2 weeks post-launch)**
 - ≥25% of sessions perform at least one search (mirrors the UI PRD success target).